hermit-os/libhermit/_posts/2017-06-16-HPC-meets-Cloud-Computing.md

 The [Google Compute Platform](https://cloud.google.com/compute/docs/images/import-existing-image) supports only the raw image format as virtual hard disk.
 Consequently, we have to create with `qemu-img` a 1 GB file in the raw format.
-A size of 1 Gb is the smallest possible size for the Google Compute Platform and *large* enough for our web server.
-(The file size of the server is  about 20 Mb).
+A size of 1 Gb is the smallest possible size for the Google Compute Platform and *large* enough for our web server (the file size of the server is  about 20 MB).

 ```bash
 $ qemu-img create -f raw disk.raw 1G